Please ensure Javascript is enabled for purposes of website accessibility

 3 Retail Stocks to Buy for a Black Friday Bump

-With Black Friday imminent, let’s take a look at three retail stocks with the most momentum heading into the holiday weekend.
+With Black Friday a mere two weeks away, let’s take a look at three retail stocks with the most momentum heading into the holiday weekend.

 retail-stocks

-Let’s examine the SPDR S&P Retail ETF (XRT), a good proxy for the retail sector.
+So far in 2023, however, retail stocks have underwhelmed.
+The SPDR S&P Retail ETF (XRT), the best proxy for the retail sector, is up a very modest 1.6% this year, versus a 14% gain in the S&P 500.
+But the XRT tends to perform better as shopping season picks up.
 From 2010-2019, i.e., the decade before Covid threw a wrench into holiday shopping plans, XRT averaged gains of 2.2% in the three months that followed Black Friday, and therefore included most retailers’ first-quarter earnings reports the ensuing January or February.
 But that trailed the 3.2% average return in the S&P 500 over that same span.
 So, there’s no edge in buying a whole bunch of retail stocks in the hopes of a Black Friday bump.

 That said, certain retail stocks do get a market-beating bump every year.
 The problem is, it’s not the same one every year.
 Amazon (AMZN), for example, was up 29% in the three months that followed Black Friday in 2017.
 The next year, it was down 1.2% over the same period.